 Hayward, a new member, boomed out, “SATAN!
 In the N-A-Y-A-M-E of Jesus … BEGONE!
 You have NO authority here!”
 His fiery blast was my first exposure to battling the devil.

 By the time I graduated from high school, the idea of fighting evil spiritual forces was almost passé.
 The Exorcist came out in 1973; Derek Prince was giving conferences on Spiritual Warfare; and Comedian Flip Wilson popularized the phrase, “The devil made me do it.”

-Christians always taught there are three enemies of faith: the world, the flesh, and the devil.
+Christians always taught there are four enemies of faith: the world, the flesh, sin, and the devil.
 While the devil was a surprise to me (I can still hear Hayward’s roar), every teenager knows (and knows intimately) what the flesh is.
 Paul even says, “The acts of the flesh are obvious.”

 But: while believers have heard scores of talks on battling the flesh and evil spirits, I believe the most dangerous enemy—and certainly the most insidious—is the world.
 We are blind to the dozens of areas in which we have already capitulated.

 We’ve waived a white flag, thrown down our weapons, and surrendered without firing a shot.

 Shakespeare was probably the most brilliant English writer ever.
 He was the kind of thinker that comes around only once every five hundred years.
 He was insightful, witty, and articulate.
 He was also racist and sexist.

 Shakespeare was so smart that he was literally one in a billion.
 Despite his brilliance he was blind to his own flawed views of life.
 If that is true (and it is!), what hope do we have that our own modern viewpoints are any closer to perfection?
 In a hundred years our great grandchildren will be embarrassed at the things we believe.
 (My own children probably already are.)